alikiki/STAT343_project/STAT343_final.md

 ## [1] 0.04514843 0.08552306 0.21870971 0.23022396
 ```

-The model with the smallest change in the R-squared considers the three covariates `type`, `site`, and `element_Rb`.
+The model with the smallest change in the R-squared has the three covariates `type`, `site`, and `element_Rb`.
 The diagnostics suggest that mostly everything stays the same.
-The R-squared values (both non-adjusted and adjusted) and the residual sum of squares have decreased and increased respectively only slightly, which indicates that our model reduction was successful.
+The R-squared value (both non-adjusted and adjusted) has decreased only slightly, which indicates that our model reduction was successful.
+We quickly check again for high leverage points and outliers, and declare that none are influential.

 ```r